 The module will be delivered through a weekly series of 1.5-hour lectures and 1.5-hour seminars with lectures delivering information and presenting academic problems appropriate to the topic under consideration.
 Teaching has a blended learning approach where the full use is made of online opportunities including web-based multiplayer simulation games.
 Seminars will provide students with opportunities for discussion and activities in small groups and at whole class level, presentations, short writing exercises and reflection.

 Learning materials and opportunities will be made available on Weblearn, which will also be an important means of communication between students themselves, and between students and tutors, especially via a blog maintained by each student.
 Students will be expected to spend approximately 7 hours per week reading and reflecting upon the work covered so far through the module.
 The progress will be facilitated by the maintenance of the weekly blog, where students will not only consider their own responses but also read those of their peers in the seminar.

 On successful completion of this module students will be able to:

-- Recognise and analyse the complex process of developing sustainable human systems;
+1. Recognise and analyse the complex process of developing sustainable business and organisational systems

-In the individual portfolio written in the form of the blog, student’s ability to absorb and articulate key discussions within sustainability.
-Students are required to set up an online (Weblearn Blog) and write reflectively on the topics addresses in the course.
+In the individual portfolio written in the form of the blog, student’s ability to absorb and articulate key discussions within sustainability is tested.
+Students are required to set up an online (Weblearn blog) and write reflectively on the topics addressed in the course in the weekly pattern.

-- Individual case study (2500 word) – Students are required to analyse and evaluate the responsible business strategies of an appropriate organisation and an extent to which businesses have achieved sustainability.
+Individual case study (2500 word) requires students to analyse and evaluate the responsible business strategies of an appropriate organisation and an extent to which businesses have achieved sustainability.
 The type of the organisation shall reflect the focus of their undergraduate studies and their subject-specific industries.